satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
-This sentiment may be relevant for reviews of articles prior to publication, but in our proposed post-publication review process that is focused on improving scientific rigor and embracing open discourse, reviewer anonymity is less relevant.
-Some journals have already implemented aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems and solutions have been discussed in scientific blogs (http://futureofscipub.wordpress.com).
-Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
-As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.
+However, in the current system the combination of anonymity, lack of accountability, and access to author material creates the potential for serious problems such as the use of the authors’ ideas without acknowledgment of their source.
+Under the proposed system, people who implement the system will have the option to consider which components remain anonymous but reviewers would be tracked, potentially alleviating this issue.
+Furthermore, the open post-publication review system prevents any single person from blocking a publication or giving it a negative rating.
+The transparency of such a system will also reduce any single individual or group’s ability to game the system.
+To further curtail the selfish tendencies of some reviewers, comments they make about the text would themselves be subject to review by others, and it would be in their own self-interest to maintain a high rating in their peer community.

-In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005; see Figure 1).
-Where there is concern about exposing ideas before an article is even written, reviewers could be drawn from collaborators, funding agencies, focus groups, or within the authors’ institutions or laboratories, rather than the general public.

-.
-This would facilitate collaborative research and mirror open source project development closely.
+In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005; see Figure 1B).
+Open review at every stage of a scientific study would facilitate collaborative research and mirror open source project development closely.
 Such a process would also ensure that optimal decisions are taken at every stage in the evolution of a project, thus improving the quality of any scientific investigation.
-The proposed system can integrate collaborative authoring and editing (e.g., Google docs; annotum.org - Leubsdorf Jr, 2011), reviewing and discussion of scientific ideas and investigations.
 We envision a system where the distinction between authors and reviewers is replaced simply by a quantitative measure of contribution and scientific impact, especially as reviewers can act as collaborators who play a critical role in improving the quality and therefore the impact of scientific work.
+Where there is significant concern about exposing ideas before an article is written, reviewers could be drawn from collaborators, funding agencies, focus groups, or within the authors’ institutions or laboratories, rather than the general public.
+In such scenarios either the review process or the identity of reviewers or both could be kept hidden but tracked for the purposes of “reputation assessment” (see above) and accountability.

 Furthermore, since this system captures the entire history of activity related to this collaborative process, one can refer to any specific version of an evolving article\ :sup:``[i] <#cmnt9>`_`\  and the